j-andrews7/STRprofiler/paper.md

 # Acknowledgements

 We would like to acknowledge Lawryn Kasper for helpful feedback and testing of this project.
+We acknowledge support from the National Cancer Insitute (NCI) of the National Institutes of Health under award number P01CA096832.

 # References